Trump spins legal woes into donation gold. Less left for GOP?

 “The perception in the Republican Party for a couple of years is that Trump’s fundraising is a problem for other Republicans.
 He uses up a lot of small donors who might otherwise contribute to other Republicans,” says Robert Boatright, a political scientist at Clark University who studies campaign finance.

-Even before he pleaded not guilty in New York on felony charges related to the paying of hush money to a porn star during the 2016 campaign, Mr. Trump was racking up BIG legal bills.
+Even before he pleaded not guilty in New York on felony charges related to the paying of hush money to a porn star during the 2016 campaign, Mr. Trump was racking up big legal bills.
 Before he declared his 2024 candidacy in November, the Republican National Committee was paying some of these bills.
 In the run-up to the midterms, Mr. Trump’s own political operations were spending more on lawyers than on GOP candidates, even as his solicitations urged supporters to help flip Congress to GOP hands.

 All of this precedes potential charges against Mr. Trump in Fulton County, Georgia, where he’s under investigation for trying to overturn the results of the 2020 election.
 Separately, a federal special prosecutor is investigating his role in the Jan.
 6, 2021, assault on the U.S. Capitol by his supporters and the handling of classified documents found at his home in Florida.